patashish704/pandoc-complete/README.md

 ## Quick Start

-After installing pandoc-complete, `cd` into the `demo` directory and open `demo_pandoc.md` in vim editor.
+After installing pandoc-complete, `cd` into the `demo` directory that ships with this plugin and open `demo_pandoc.md` in vim editor.
 Try inserting some references by entering `CTRL-X CTRL-O` while in insert mode.
+Take hints from the gif file included in the `demo` directory.

 ## License